Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Introduction

 \subsection{Acknowledgements}

-We are very grateful B.\,Conrad for suggesting the problem and reading the first draft of this paper and making useful suggestions on how to improve the paper.
+We are very grateful to B.\,Conrad for suggesting the problem and reading the first draft of this paper and making useful suggestions on how to improve the paper.
 The author benefited a lot from various fruitful discussions with B.\,Bhatt, B.\,Conrad, and S.\,Petrov.
 We express additional gradititude to B.\,Bhatt for inviting the author to the University of Michigan for one semester and numerous illuminating discussions there.
-The author benefited a lot from these discussions.
+We also thank the University of Michigan for their hospitality.
 A big part of this work was carried out there.
-We also thank the University of Michigan for their hospitality.
+Finally, we thank the referees for their very careful reading.
+Their comments have greatly improved the paper.